Docs Menu

 Tutorial: Spring Data Framework Integration

-In this tutorial, you can learn how to use Spring Data MongoDB with the Java driver to build a bulk write application.
+In this tutorial, you can learn how to use Spring Data MongoDB with the Java driver to perform high-performance bulk inserts in a Spring Boot application.

-BulkOperations is an Spring Framework interface that contains a list of write operations that can be applied to your database.
-They can be any combination of the following Java driver operations:
+BulkOperations is a Spring Data MongoDB interface that contains a list of write operations that can be applied to your database.
+It can handle any combination of the following operations which map to similar MongoDB Java Driver operations:

 • insert